key40121/blog/content/posts/effective-c++-chapter-2.md

 ```

+***
 ## Item 8 : Prevent exceptions from leaving destructors.

-Nothing to mention...
-Just not make your destructor throw exception.
+Just not make your destructor throw exception because stack unwinding would happen and it goes up to stack if it cannnot catch.

+***
 ## Item 9 : Never call virtual functions during construction or destruction.

 It says that you have to distinguish whether derived class or base class you are dealing with.

-Thus, don't call virtual functions during construction or destruction because you cannot get the result you expected because of base constructor and destructor.
+When constructing, base class is constructed first so it cannot reach any functions or data members in derived class.

+Destructor acts the same way constructo does.

+***
 ## Item 10 : Have assignment operators return a reference to *this.

 Assigment has to return a reference to its left-hand argument as a convention.